 End Poverty in California with Solar (EPICS) is designed to provide, by 2060, every individual in California with 10 kilowatts of installed solar photovoltaic panels and a monthly basic income, from birth to death and regardless of wealth and income, through the sale of the generated electricity.
 This is to be achieved by, first, giving every Californian with a share in the California Solar Energy Commons, linked to the total solar energy falling on the state; second, by assigning a 10kW solar photovoltaic array to every individual resident, from which sale of electricity will provide a basic income of $1,000 per month.
 You can learn more about EPICS here.
 The Universal Basic Income resources page offers more information about concept and practice.

-The Westside Solar Photovoltaic Microgrid Project: SSRF is beginning the design of a microgrid on the West side of Santa Cruz, incorporating several older buildings (see map below).
+The Santa Cruz Westside Microblock Project (SWIM): SSRF is beginning the design of a microgrid on the West side of Santa Cruz, incorporating several older buildings (see map below).
 A key benefit of renewable microgrids connected through a large distribution network is that they can disconnect from the grid, if necessary, continuing to deliver safe, reliable power and avoiding arbitrary blackouts of millions of people.
-The well-being of tens of millions of people will no longer be in the hands of a distant, profit-oriented utility but, rather, local decision-makers committed to their communities. ” A draft of SSRF Policy Brief#1, “Designing the Santa Cruz Westside Microblock: A Strategy to Kickstart Renewable Community Energy Systems,” can be found here.
+The well-being of tens of millions of people will no longer be in the hands of a distant, profit-oriented utility but, rather, local decision-makers committed to their communities. ” SSRF Policy Brief 20-#1, “Designing the Santa Cruz Westside Microblock: A Strategy and Call for Renewable Community Energy Systems,” can be found here.
 You can find out more about microgrids on our microgrid resource page.

 What will come after PG&E?
 Sixty-six million years ago, an 8-mile wide asteroid slammed into the Gulf of Mexico, near Chicxulub in the Yucatan.
 That impact abruptly ended the 180 million year-long Age of Reptiles, forever eliminating dinosaurs from the Earth.
 Today, large electric utilities are the dinosaurs, and an asteroid is coming.
 Extinction is driven by instability and obsolescence.